longouyang/nosub/README.md

 ## Installation

-nosub requires [Node.js](https://nodejs.org) version 4 or higher.
+Requires [Node.js](https://nodejs.org) version 4 or higher.

-From the command line and any folder, run:
+To install nosub, run this on the command line (you can be in any folder):

 ```
 sudo npm install -g longouyang/nosub